tago-SE/Server-Dev-Labs/spring-docker-template/README.md

     mvn -N io.takari:maven:wrapper

 After executing the goal, we'll have more files and directories in the project:
-  mvnw: it's an executable Unix shell script used in place of a fully installed Maven mvnw.cmd: it's the Batch version of the above script
+<br/>mvnw: it's an executable Unix shell script used in place of a fully installed Maven
+<br/>mvnw.cmd: it's the Batch version of the above script
-  mvn: the hidden folder that holds the Maven Wrapper Java library and its properties file
+<br/>mvn: the hidden folder that holds the Maven Wrapper Java library and its properties file

 # Run the following command to build and run, you can now access it using localhost:8080/users/all